habib001-web/test-app_mustafa/README.md

 - Interpolation of points between two selected coordinates
 - Visual representation of the line connecting the points
 - Reset button to clear the canvas
-- Dynamic graph showing the movements of random points under the effect of gravity
+- Dynamic graph showing the movements of 50 random points under the effect of gravity, with thrust calculated based on their vertical position

 ## Setup Instructions
 1. Clone the repository or download the files.